MorleyOlsen/MorleyOlsen.github.io/content/authors/admin/_index.md

       - Realization of framing, routing, and animation of web pages(self-learned) by Vue.
       - Participating in weekly discussions for fresh ideas in synthetic biology.
       - Teaching other group memberse to record experiments by Typora(a handy markdown software).
+      - Partly participating in the dry lab work(mathematical modeling).

       Achievements include:
       - an existing website, available at [HERE](https://2023.igem.wiki/cau-china/).